-Applications of the definite integral; the calculus of trigonometric and inverse trigonometric functions; the calculus of logarithmic and exponential functions; techniques of integration.
+A continuation of MH 161.
+Basic integral calculus and the calculus of the transcendental functions.
+Principal topics include the definite integral; applications of the definite integral to areas, volumes, arc length, work, moments, and center of mass; logarithmic, exponential, trigonometric, and inverse trigonometric functions; and techniques of integration.
 MH 162 usually is offered every quarter.

-- 163. Analytic Geometry and Calculus III (5).
+Analytic Geometry and Calculus III (5).
 Pr., MH 162.

-Improper integrals; polar coordinates; sequences and series; Taylor polynomials and power series; vectors, vector-valued functions, and their derivatives.
-MH 163 usually is offered every quarter but only during the day Fall Quarter and only in the evening Summer Quarter. - Fundamentals of Structured Programming (5).
+A continuation of MH 162.
+Numerical methods, infinite series, vectors, calculus of vector functions.
+Principal topics include indeterminate forms; improper integrals; Taylor's Theorem; approximate integration; infinite series; power series; vectors in the plane and in three-space; and applications to curvilinear motion.
+MH 163 usually is offered every quarter but only during the day in Fall Quarter and only during the evening in Summer Quarter.

+Fundamentals of Structured Programming (5).
 Lec.
 3, Lab.
 6. Pr., MH 151 or MH 161.

 Introduction to time-shared computer systems; numeric and string processing with procedures and functions using structured programming concepts; recursion; files; data structures; analysis of algorithms.
 The programming language Pascal will be used.
 Duplicate credit will not be allowed for MH 200 and MH 240.
-MH 200 usually is offered each Winter Quarter. - 210.
-Desktop and Laboratory Computing (5).
+MH 200 usually is offered each Winter Quarter.

+210. Desktop and Laboratory Computing (5).
 Pr., MH 150.

 Emphasizes laboratory computing tools such as text editing, spreadsheet programming, and the operation of microcomputers interfaced with laboratory instruments.
 Includes fundamentals of programming in an appropriate language.
-MH 210 usually is offered each Spring Quarter. - Scientific Programming (5).
+MH 210 usually is offered each Spring Quarter.

+Scientific Programming (5).
 Pr., MH 151 and permission of instructor or MH 161.

 FORTRAN programming with applications in the sciences and engineering; introduction to structured programming concepts, including top-down design, control structures, subroutines, and program documentation, with an emphasis on good programming style; an introduction to calculus-based numerical algorithms; the use of scientific subroutine libraries.
 Duplicate credit will not be allowed for MH 200 and MH 240.
-MH 240 usually is offered in the evening each Fall Quarter and during the day each Summer Quarter. - Multivariable Calculus (5).
+MH 240 usually is offered in the evening each Fall Quarter and during the day each Summer Quarter.

+264. Multivariable Calculus (5).
 Pr., MH 163.

-Calculus of vector-valued functions; calculus of functions of several variables, including partial derivatives, multiple integrals, and applications; vector analysis.
-MH 264 usually is offered during the day each Fall Quarter and each Spring Quarter and in the evening each Winter Quarter and each Summer Quarter. - 266.
-Linear Algebra (5).
+A continuation of MH 163.
+Calculus of functions of more than one variable and vector calculus.
+Principal topics include partial derivatives; the gradient and its applications; the Chain Rule; maxima and minima, including Lagrange multipliers; double and triple integration in Cartesian coordinates and in other coordinate systems; line integrals; Green's Theorem; surface integrals; the Divergence Theorem; and Stokes's Theorem.
+MH 264 usually is offered during the day each Fall Quarter and in the evening each Spring Quarter and each Summer Quarter.

+266. Linear Algebra (5).
 Pr., MH 163.

 Vector spaces, linear transformations, matrices, determinants, and systems of equations.
-MH 266 usually is offered each Fall Quarter in the evening and each Spring Quarter during the day. - 267.
-Elementary Statistics (5).
+MH 266 usually is offered each Fall Quarter in the evening and each Spring Quarter during the day.

+267. Elementary Statistics (5).
 Pr., MH 150 or MH 160.